blockmason/link-workshop-van/activity3/activity3.md

 > Then, use the `Default Account` Ethereum account, which is automatically set up.

-> Use the `Default Network` which is the Link testnet blockchain.
+> Use the `Default Network` which is the Link private network.

-> Use the `Default Network` connector/gateway, which is how Link connects to the network that will the Ownership contract.
+> Use the `Default Network` connector/gateway, which is how Link connects to the network that will store the Ownership contract.

-> Next, we need to deploy Ownership contract to the Default Network.
+> Next, we need to deploy the Ownership contract to the Default Network.
 We'll call this deployment `OwnershipGateway`.
 Keep the `Address` field empty.

 ![Contract Deployment Setup](images/new_deployment_link.png)